Author

 The most common incentive programs for Estimators start with an opportunity-level bonus structure.
 This system can be used for both General Contractors and Subcontracts alike.
 Let’s first define the desired estimating process.

 The estimator is also responsible for soliciting and collecting pricing from vendors and/or subcontractors as required by the project.
-All scopes/trades should be identified up front, and three quotes/proposals are required for each of these
+All scopes/trades should be identified upfront, and three quotes/proposals are required for each of these

 Now that we have defined the process, we can establish goals and rewards.
 The goals from this process: